Why Twitter Works In Education

 5. It’s familiar.

 Because it’s familiar, the demand for procedural knowledge is reduced so that content and task can be focused upon.

 6. It can be personalized by students.
 Or anonymous.

 Twitter accounts are free, allowing for personalized account names, avatars, following list, and of course the tweets themselves to be as unique and differentiated as the assignment or content focus necessitates.
 The less cookie-cutter and universal an assignment seems to be, the greater the buy-in you’ll receive from learners.

-Because twitter accounts are open and digital, old tweets are instantly archived for grading, revisiting, and reference by anyone at any time.
+Provided you’ve thought the privacy matter through, because twitter accounts are open and digital, old tweets are instantly archived for grading, revisiting, and reference by anyone at any time.
 This kind of public display of thinking requires planning—anonymity for minors, being sure not to tweet sensitive information, etc.—but with safe-guards in place, can be a boon to the publishing and dissemination of thinking and performance.

-Digital platforms are connected—tweet your instagram photos, post your iTunes playlist to facebook, and so on.
+Digital platforms are connected—tweet your instagram photos, post your Spotify playlist to facebook, and so on.
 This kind of connectivity allows more than one platform to be used simultaneously, encouraging higher-level thinking skills such as analysis, evaluation, synthesis, and creation.

-As mentioned above, posting a constant stream of short messages isn’t necessary to “use” twitter.
+As mentioned above, posting a constant stream of short messages isn’t necessary to ‘use’ twitter.
 Even as a simple observation tool, with categories like trending topics, #hashtags, and lists, twitter is flexible enough to be used read-only.